mohammedelnabawy/Crowd-Funding-App/README.md

 Crowdfunding is a form of crowdsourcing and alternative finance.
 In 2015, over US$34 billion was raised worldwide by crowdfunding.

-<b>The aim of the project:</b> Create a console app to start fundraise projects.
+### The aim of the project:
+Create a console app to start fundraise projects.

 ## The app include the following features: